Archie-Yang/HelloWorld/README.md

 '**Hello World**', is a test project.

-1. Change LICENSE to LICENSE.md.
+1. Changing LICENSE to LICENSE.md.
-2. Changed LICENSE.md and README.md text encoding to UTF-8.
+2. Changing LICENSE.md and README.md text encoding to UTF-8.